 - Less energy

 #2- The reason may be that the employer has concerns that you would be bored with this lower level position.
-Then leave the minute something else came along.
+Then leave the minute something else comes along.

 - Bored and dissatisfied employees under-perform.

-- It costs to train someone and if they soon jump ship it is wasted.
+- It costs to train someone and if they soon jump ship it is money and time wasted.

 - They wouldn’t be able to offer a salary anywhere near what you are used to.

 You retired early and want to pursue opportunities that you have interest in and can be passionate about.
 You could be wanting to start a new career path and trying to get your foot in the door.
-Maybe you just want to step-down your work related stress and responsibility so you have targeted the perfect position.
+Maybe you just want to step-down your work related stress and responsibility.
 Your resume is well written highlighting all the skills you believe would be the best fit and most beneficial to the employer.
 Everything seems perfect but your motives are also of issue.
+There are reasons early retirees only target perfect positions.

 - You are picky and are not just looking for a job.
 You are looking for work you really want to do.
 Something aligned with your interests and passions.